-In Fiscal Year 2009-10, the District took advantage of innovative bond programs under the Federal government's new American Reinvestment and Recovery Act (ARRA).
-These bond structures provided lower debt service than traditional tax-exempt bonds, with LAUSD achieving expected savings of \$1.1 billion.
+In Fiscal Year 2009-10, the District took advantage of innovative bond programs permitted under the Federal government's new American Reinvestment and Recovery Act (ARRA).
+The ARRA financing structures provided lower debt service costs than traditional tax-exempt bonds, with LAUSD achieving expected savings of \$1.1 billion.

-One of the federal programs, Build America Bonds (BABs), was a taxable bond program for which the federal government initially subsidized 35% of the interest cost.
-The District sold about \$1.4 billion of taxable BABs in October 2009 and \$1.25 billion in February 2010.
-Another federal program used by LAUSD at that time is known as Qualified School Construction Bonds (QSCBs).
-These were also taxable bonds, however, under this structure investors receive a tax credit against their federal income tax, with low or no interest payments.
+One of the federal bond programs, Build America Bonds (BABs), is a taxable bond program for which the federal government initially subsidized 35% of the interest cost.
+The District sold about \$1.4 billion of taxable BABs in October 2009 and another \$1.25 billion in February 2010.

+Another federal bond program used by LAUSD at that time is known as Qualified School Construction Bonds (QSCBs).
+These are also taxable bonds, however, under this structure investors receive a tax credit against their federal income tax, with very low or no interest payments.
 The District sold \$318.8 million of QSCBs to taxable investors in October 2009.
-The District also received a QSCB allocation of \$290.2 million for 2010 and, under new legislation enacted in March 2010, sold QSCBs as subsidized taxable rather than tax credit bonds.
+The District also received a QSCB allocation of \$290.2 million for 2010 and, under new legislation enacted in March 2010, sold those QSCBs as subsidized taxable bonds rather than tax credit bonds.